douglas86/nextjs-template/README.md

 - nvm default 22: sets node version 22 as the default version
 - nvm list: will show you all node versions that you have on your system

+Note: To get the latest nvm script click [here](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script)

 ### [pnpm Package Manager](#getting-started)

 To install pnpm run the following command: $ npm install -g pnpm

 Commands that can be used with PNPM:

-- pnpm run script: this will run the script that is defined in package.json, a script is the name of the script
+- pnpm script: this will run the script that is defined in package.json, a script is the name of the script
 - pnpm store prune: this will remove all node modules that are not attached to any projects if you delete node_modules and pnpm lock file runs this command after wards
 - pnpm install: install all packages from package.json
 - pnpm add package: adds the package that you want to install